Premium Bank

 • design - components

-The MVP strategy continued with a logo redesign to reflect the company’s new positioning which was adapted to digital media, providing an alternate format that could be used in smaller areas, more legible and less cluttered once integrated into the website’s header.
+The MVP strategy continued with a logo redesign to reflect the company’s new positioning which was adapted to digital media, more legible and less cluttered once integrated into the website’s header.

 In order to keep consistency in branding, all the components were designed according to clear directions on how to implement design guidelines, including patterns, imagery and layouts.